Tariffs and regulations

 Tariffs and non-tariff barriers

-Sweden is part of the harmonised trade system of the European Union (EU) and importing and exporting are covered by EC Regulations.
+Sweden is part of the harmonised trade system of the EU and importing and exporting are covered by the EU Taxation and Customs Union.

 The European Community has created the Binding Tariff Information (BTI) system as a tool to obtain the correct tariff classification for goods for import or export.
 Before shipping any goods, please consult Swedish Customs.